twgallo13/collab3pl-command-ce/src/prd.md

 - **Success Criteria**: Users can quickly identify and address any data issues

 ### Import Execution
-- **Functionality**: Commit validated data to the system after user confirmation
+- **Functionality**: Commit validated data to the system after user confirmation with full audit trail
-- **Purpose**: Complete the data import process safely
+- **Purpose**: Complete the data import process safely with comprehensive tracking
-- **Success Criteria**: Data is imported successfully without system errors
+- **Success Criteria**: Data is imported successfully with detailed results showing inserted/updated/deleted record counts

+### Audit and Tracking
+- **Functionality**: Create detailed audit records for each import operation including timing, user, and data change counts
+- **Purpose**: Provide accountability and traceability for all data changes
+- **Success Criteria**: Complete audit trail is maintained for compliance and troubleshooting

 ## Design Direction